 Waltham Forest Council is working to revitalise Vestry House Museum, a well-loved cultural and heritage site in Walthamstow Village.
-The council has appointed a multi-disciplinary design team led by architects Studio Weave to work on the project.
+The council has appointed a multi-disciplinary design team led by architects Studio Weave to work on the project, who have received planning approval to transform the building.
+The architecturally ambitious proposals have been guided by an attitude to sustainability and care for the historic building, aiming to make as few changes as possible to allow the museum to flourish.

 An outline of the works includes: